Zaina-B06/SpaceDetection/README.md

 # SpaceDetection
-ASTRO SAFE – Safety Object Detection (Space Station Challenge) This project was developed for Duality AI’s HackAura Hackathon, specifically the Space Station Safety Object Detection Challenge #2.
+Safety Object Detection (Space Station Challenge)
+This project was developed for Duality AI’s HackAura Hackathon, specifically the Space Station Safety Object Detection Challenge #2.
 The goal is to train and evaluate a deep learning model that can detect multiple safety-related objects in space station environments.

 🚀 What it Does